The rocket consists of the following subsystems:

 - Nosecone Section (incl. flight computer)

-- Active Stabilization Section
+- Active Stabilisation Section

-- Recovery Section (i.e. mortar+parachute)
+- Recovery Section (i.e. parachute deployment device)

 - Instrumentation Section (i.e. Inertial Measurement Unit + Sun Sensor)